solidrock-technology/docs/docs/guide/events.md

 ### Group Adult to Child Ratio Enabled?

-If enabled, this setting will require you to set a ratio value for the number of child tickets (any tickets caculated as being for under 18s) to adult tickets (any tickets calculated as being for 18s+).
+If enabled, this setting will require you to set a ratio value for the number of child tickets (any tickets calculated as being for under 18s) to adult tickets (any tickets calculated as being for 18s+).
 This is useful for events where there are specific ratios of adults to children that must be adhered to for safeguarding purposes.

 ### Group Adult to Child Ratio Value